DoyleMichaelJames/Doyle-read-me/README.md

 **To prioritize** bugs, backlogs, roadmaps, etc, I’ll need your help to define the Cost Of Doing Nothing and the Time To Insight.

-**To learn**, I love sandboxes, where I can `click first, ask questions later`.
+**To learn**, I love sandboxes, where I can `click first; ask questions later`.
 I’ll ask ‘false dichotomy’ brainstorm questions --- like _“would we rather deploy every single hour or only once per year?”_ --- often to ask whether it's the right question.

-I always hope to learn **what you think** is most important, and which questions you need help answering. 💡
+I'll always am to hear **what you think** is most important, and which questions you need help answering. 💡

 ---